girish1729/progress-up.live/content/blog/file-filters.md

 For instance you cannot ban only mp4 files, but you can ban video files.

 Also more than one MIME type cannot be selected in the filter.

+## File size filter

+In addition to MIME type filters there is also a file size filter.

+Either you want to stop files below a certain size per file or globally after all files are scheduled for upload.

+With a combination of these two filters , you should have a fairly decent set of rules to implement for uploads.

+It could be applicable for company wide restrictions or for reasons like storage or performance.